 - Gran Cenote

 - Ponderosa El Eden

 - Xcanché Cenote

 Swimming and snorkelling in a Cenote is an enjoyable and unique way to see explore underwater life for a whole family adventure.

 How best to engage with life on the Riviera Maya?
 Well, I love the idea of creating the perfect home-from-home experience.
 Ideally, book one of the gorgeous Exceptional Villa properties in the Playacar or Tulum areas.
 There you have access to the amenities of lovely resorts, restaurants and golf courses but retain that element of exclusivity that you can only achieve with your own Villa.

-With decades of experience, at Exceptional Villas we know how to match you to your ideal villa and to help you create memories of a lifetime.
-We are simply waiting for you call.
+With decades of experience, at Exceptional Villas, we know how to match you to your ideal villa and to help you create memories of a lifetime.
+We are simply waiting for your call.

 Whatever your interests – be they nature, history, food or fun – Mexico always over-delivers in each of these categories.
 It’s no surprise that our clients return year on year to sample yet another spicy slice of the magic of past and present that’s rolled up into the most captivating package.
 Be prepared to be utterly seduced by the loveliness of the Riviera Maya.
 It is an earthly paradise waiting to be explored!